C2SM/spack-c2sm/README.md

 Official Spack documentation [below](#-spack).

-## Building software on tsa/daint

-First git clone the Meteoschweiz spack configuration repository and install your own spack instance using the available config.sh script.
-Tell the script the machine you are working on using -m <machine> and where you want the instance to be installed using -i <spack-installation-directory>.
-You can also precise the spack version you want, or take the default value (last stable release).

-    $ git clone git@github.com:MeteoSwiss-APN/spack-mch.git
-    $ cd spack-mch
-    $ ./config.sh -m <machine> -i <spack-installation-directory> -v <version> -r <repos.yaml-installation-directory>
+## Installation

+### CSCS users

-**!!
-Careful: For the cscs users, a spack instance for both tsa and daint will be maintained and installed under _/project/g110/spack/user/'machine'/spack_, so you can skip the previous step if you are not interested in the developement of our spack packages and config files. !!**
+For the cscs users a spack instance including the mch packages and the mch machine configuration files will be maintained for both tsa and daint under _/project/g110/spack/user/'machine'/spack_.
+If you are therefore not interested in the developement of our spack packages and config files you can directly source the instance there and skip the general installation section:

-Next and final installation step is to source the spack file under spack/share/spack in order to activate spack.

-    $ . <spack-installation-directory>/share/spack/setup-env.sh
   	$ (cscs users): . /project/g110/spack/user/<machine>/spack/share/spack/setup-env.sh

-You are then able to build any packages available (_spack list_ to print the whole list of available packages)

-    $ spack install <package>@<version>%<compiler> +<variants>

-Ex:

-    $ spack install cosmo@master%pgi cosmo_target=gpu

-This will clone the package, build it and then install the chosen package and all its dependencies under _/scratch/$USER/install/tsa_ (see _config.yaml_ file section for details).
-The build-stage of your package and its dependencies are not kept (add _--keep-stage_ after the install command in order to keep it).
-Module files are also created during this process and installed under _/scratch/$USER/modules/_

-## CSCS users: automatically source the correct spack instance when using bash
+#### Automatically source the correct spack instance when using bash

-As said above, if you are not wanting to develop for the spack-mch you can just source the correct spack instance depending on the machine you are working on.
-Add those line to your .bashrc file if you want to do that automatically when opening a new terminal.
+If you want to automatically source the correct spack instance when opening a new terminal and depending on the machine you are working on, you can add the following lines to your .bashrc file:

 	$ case $(hostname -s) in
 	$ 	tsa*|arolla*) export SPACK_ROOT=/project/g110/spack/user/tsa/spack ;;